Confiscation of Russian central bank funds

 There is a legal distinction between private assets, such as the yacht of a Russian oligarch, and state assets.
 Private assets are relatively easy to freeze — for example if it is suggested that the individual has been 'obtaining a benefit from or supporting the government of Russia'.

-However, it is much more difficult to seize (confiscate) such assets.
+However, it is much more difficult to seize (confiscate) state assets.
 Ordinarily, it must first be proven that they constitute the proceeds of crime.
 Sanctions evasion is such a crime but only the portion of the assets involved in the evasion can be seized.
 With respect to confiscation of frozen Russian state assets, the difficult problem is how to do it without violating international treaties concerning the protection of cross-border investments, and without violating the principle that laws and regulations cannot be retroactive.
 Russia's rights also include those under sovereign immunity, which forbids one state from seizing another's property.
 It is cautioned that doing so could create dangerous precedents.
 Risks also include aggravating the suspicions of the Global South, to whom it may seem that double standards sometimes apply when the interests of Western countries are at stake, (Note: For example, the West may give this impression when it is seen to react more forcefully to war in Ukraine than to wars that are more distant.) and substantiating the view that the West is turning the international financial system into a weapon of war.